swiftlang/swift-evolution/proposals/NNNN-noncopyable-structs-and-enums.md

 ## Source compatibility

-For existing Swift code, this proposal is primarily additive.
+For existing Swift code, this proposal is additive.

 ## Effect on ABI stability